 The Acton Lectures is a series of public lectures and discussions that take place during the academic year.
 The series has been running since 2006, and is currently organized by Prof. Larry Wolff and Prof. Perri Klass, Co-Directors, NYU Florence.
 The lectures present distinguished scholars and public intellectuals, and focus thematically on issues of Italian and European history and culture, understood in the broadest sense.
 Some take inspiration from the history of Florence, Villa La Pietra, and the Acton-Mitchell family.

-From 2016-17, in addition to lectures, the series will incorporate associated events such as workshops, round tables, book presentations, and conferences.
-This will consolidate its existing valuable contribution to academic and cultural life in Florence.
+From 2019, in addition to lectures, the series has incorporated associated events such as workshops, round tables, book presentations, and conferences.

 Seminars From Past Years